TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/ExtensionSettings.rst

 Extension Configuration
 =======================

-The following settings can be defined in the extension manager
+The following settings can be defined in the "Settings":>"Extension Configuration":>"solr"

 useConfigurationFromClosestTemplate
 -----------------------------------